ianrasmussen05/programming-languages-2021/assignment-1.md

 ### Testing

-The main function in [`arithmetic-specification.hs`](arithmetic-specification.hs) contains some test cases, but you should add your own tests.
+The `main` function in [`src/Arithmetic/arithmetic-specification.hs`](arithmetic-specification.hs) contains some test cases, but you should add your own tests.

 ### Further Hints and Remarks